-Ask anyone from the States and they'll say they're living in the greatest country in the world, ask anyone from Canada and they'll talk your ear off about how great it is to live in Canada.
-We're both extremely proud of our respective countries, and aren't afraid to toot our own horns about it.
+Ask anyone from the States, and they'll say they're living in the greatest country in the world.
+Ask anyone from Canada, and they'll talk your ear off about how great it is to live in Canada.
+We're both incredibly proud of our respective countries and aren't afraid to toot our own horns about it.

 Objectively speaking, both countries are pretty great.
 We both have freedom, diversity, acceptance, forward-thinking, and adorable kids who love to wear stars and stripes or red maple leaves.

 In America, Spanish is pretty big, but it's not an official language.
-Instead, there are many people who grow up learning and speaking only one language.
+Instead, many people grow up learning and speaking only one language.

 In Canada, we have two official languages, French and English.
-All children are required to take classes in their secondary language at school (that would be French as a second language for English speakers in most of the country and English as a second language for French speakers in Quebec).
+All children are required to take classes in their second language at school (French as a second language for English speakers in most of the country and English as a second language for French speakers in Quebec).

-Both Canada and America have absolutely astounding food that blends together flavours from all over the world.
+Both Canada and America have absolutely fantastic food that blends together flavors from all over the world.

 If you travel to Thailand, they have great Thai food.
 If you travel to France, expect incredible French cuisine.
-But in Canada and the States, we don't necessarily have a trademark (we'll get to burgers and fast food later), but we're great at highlighting the different ethnicities in our cities and hosting some really delicious places to eat.
+But in Canada and the States, we don't necessarily have a trademark (we'll get to burgers and fast food later).
+Still, we're great at highlighting the different ethnicities in our cities and hosting some really delicious places to eat.

-If I had to pick out my top five favourite restaurants from my city, one would serve sushi, the other Thai, another Asian, the next Pizza and the final one serves hot dogs and poutine.
+If I had to pick out my top five favorite restaurants from my city, one would serve sushi, the other Thai, another Asian, the next Pizza, and the final one serves hot dogs and poutine.
 It's a diverse mix.

 Mommies have it great in Canada.
 We have governmental paid maternity leave for one year, and we have the option to take more at a lower percentage of our salary.
-Most moms I know take at least the full year, if not more!
-While mom is at home with the baby (or dad, since parental leave can be split any way you like) they continue to receive part of their salary, usually between 80-55%, for the full 12 months they're away from work.
-The minimum a mom can take is 17 weeks paid maternity leave.
+Most moms I know take at least the whole year, if not more!
+While mom is at home with the baby (or dad, since parental leave can be split any way you like), they continue to receive part of their salary, usually between 80-55%, for the full 12 months, they're away from work.
+The minimum a mom can take is 17 weeks of paid maternity leave.

 In the States, it's pretty different.
-It's not the government who pays new moms and dads, it's their employer.
-And instead of 12 months, new parents in the States get 12 weeks time off work, with no guaranteed pay.
+It's not the government that pays new moms and dads; it's their employer.
+And instead of 12 months, new parents in the States get 12 weeks off work, with no guaranteed pay.
 That's up to the discretion of the employer.

-As far as literacy rates go, overall education, and street smarts, both countries fair pretty well.
-Canada rounds out the list of top ten smartest countries in the world (Singapore is number one, FYI) and New York takes the number 1 spot when it comes to the smartest city in the world.
+Both countries fair pretty well as far as literacy rates go, general education, and street smarts.
+Canada rounds out the list of the top ten most intelligent countries globally (Singapore is number one, FYI), and New York takes the number 1 spot for the most brilliant city in the world.

-What qualifies these countries and major city centres as smart when we see grown men struggling to answer 5th-grade questions you might ask?
-Well, according to Forbes, it's a combination of attracting and nurturing talent, a strong economy, a positive environment, international outreach and innovative technology.
+What qualifies these countries and major city centers as intelligent when we see grown men struggling to answer 5th-grade questions, you might ask?
+Well, according to Forbes, it's a combination of attracting and nurturing talent, a strong economy, a positive environment, international outreach, and innovative technology.

 One of the biggest problems with US education is the price tag.
-Students pay tens of thousands of dollars to get a degree, whereas in Canada, it costs next to nothing in comparison.
+Students pay tens of thousands of dollars to get a degree, whereas it costs next to nothing compared to Canada.

-Yes, America is home to some of the best Universities in the world like Harvard and Yale, but even if you go to a local college, you'll likely pay close to $30,000 a year for your Bachelor's degree.
+Yes, America is home to some of the best universities globally, like Harvard and Yale, but even if you go to a local college, you'll likely pay close to $30,000 a year for your Bachelor's degree.
 That means most students who don't qualify for scholarships leave with a diploma and close to $100,000 in debt.

-In Canada, we offer school at reduced rates for local residents, and a year of Undergraduate University costs around $3000 (even at the top schools in the country).
+In Canada, we offer schools at reduced rates for local residents, and a year of Undergraduate University costs around $3000 (even at the top schools in the country).

 People across Canada and America are pretty active, generally speaking.
 Most people I know enjoy some type of hobby or activity that involves going outside, playing a sport, or exercising.
-Of course that doesn't mean we're all bodybuilders, there's a huge chunk of people from both nations who would rather curl up with a book.
+Of course, that doesn't mean we're all bodybuilders.
+There's a massive chunk of people from both nations who would rather curl up with a book.
 However, I've seen enough Am.
 Ninja Warrior to know that there are quite a few fitness buffs across the States, and I know Canada is no different.

 We love to play hockey, soccer, ski, bike, hike, swim, go hunting, go fishing, kayaking, rock climbing, you name it!
 There are lots of yoga classes, Zumba courses, dance lessons, gymnastics, figure skating, and just about anything else that gets your heart beating.

-Hockey is one of only two leagues we share with America (NHL and MLB) so the stakes are higher when we tune in to a game.
-Our football league is anticlimactic, our soccer league plays to a stadium perpetually three quarters full, and not all major cities have baseball teams in the MLB, so as a whole our country is pretty indifferent.
+Hockey is one of only two leagues we share with America (NHL and MLB), so the stakes are higher when we tune in to a game.
+Our football league is anticlimactic, our soccer league plays to a stadium perpetually three-quarters full, and not all major cities have baseball teams in the MLB.
+Hence, as a whole, our country is pretty indifferent.

 But hockey!
-Oh man.
-Parents buy onesies and hockey jerseys for their home team before their babies are even born, we're that intense.
-Kinda like our cousins to the south with their favourite football teams.
+Oh, man.
+Parents buy onesies and hockey jerseys for their home team before their babies are even born; we're that intense, kinda like our cousins to the south with their favorite football teams.

-Of course it's unhealthy, but we can help it, all day breakfast!
+Of course, it's unhealthy, but we can help it, all-day breakfast!
 Both countries are pretty much dependent on fast food to run.
-There's a big chunk of millennials that can't function without their Starbucks coffee in the morning, and then a second in the afternoon.
-And another big chunk of millennials wind up at McDonald's at three in the morning after a night out, sobering up to a chicken nugget trio.
+A big chunk of millennials can't function without their Starbucks coffee in the morning and then a second in the afternoon.
+And another big piece of millennials winds up at McDonald's at three in the morning after a night out, sobering up to a chicken nugget trio.

-Nothing much changes whether you're north or south of the border.
-America may run on Dunkin's but Canada runs on Tim Horton's and that's more or less the same thing.
+Nothing much changes, whether you're to the North or south of the border; America may run on Dunkin's, but Canada runs on Tim Horton's, and that's more or less the same thing.

-Canada and most countries around the world use the metric system to measure weight and distance and temperature.
-For example, miles per hour is an abstract concept we only hear about in US movies, and Fahrenheit is a weird measurement that makes it sound as if the Earth is so hot it'll melt (I mean 100 degrees Celsius is 212 Fahrenheit, that sounds post-apocalyptic).
+Canada and most countries worldwide use the metric system to measure weight and distance, and temperature.
+For example, miles per hour is an abstract concept we only hear about in US movies.
+Fahrenheit is a weird measurement that makes it sound like the Earth is so hot it'll melt (I mean, 100 degrees Celsius is 212 Fahrenheit, which sounds post-apocalyptic).

 Canada is happy to share our lovable celebs with America.
-When you look at stars like Ryan Reynolds or Ryan Gosling you may not even know they're from Canada.
+You may not even know they're from Canada when you look at stars like Ryan Reynolds or Ryan Gosling.
 I mean, they seem so Hollywood, right?!
-I mean I just found out funnymen Seth Rogen and Matthew Perry were both Canucks today, like right now!
+I mean, I just found out funnymen Seth Rogen, and Matthew Perry were both Canucks today, like right now!
 But that just goes to show how similar our cultures really are.

 Paper money is not the smartest thing invented.
 I can't count how many times I accidentally lost my money in the pocket of my dirty jeans when they went through the laundry.
 Plastic money is just a lot safer.
 Plus, there's a myth that it smells like maple syrup.